chrishoangle/chrishoangle.github.io/project.md

 ### 3.4 Random Forest

-Random Forest is an ensemble learning method that constructs a large collection of decision trees using bootstrap.
+Random Forest is an ensemble learning method that constructs a large collection of s using bootstrap.
 The final prediction is obtained by averaging the predictions across all trees.

 An additional advantage of Random Forest is its ability to quantify feature importance, which provides insight into which driving and vehicle-related variables contribute most strongly to PM2.5 TW predictions.
 Figure 9 shows the Actual vs. Predicted Y-value curve for the random forest model, showing that most of the predictions follow the perfect prediction behavior.
 Figure 11 shows the k-fold cross-validation of the random forest model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.

-### 3.5 Decision Tree
+### 3.5

-Decision trees are appropriate for capturing nonlinear relationships and complex feature interactions within a dataset.
-Because the relationship between the input variables and the logarithmically transformed PM2.5 TW emissions is expected to be highly nonlinear, decision trees provide a flexible modeling framework that does not impose linearity assumptions.
+s are appropriate for capturing nonlinear relationships and complex feature interactions within a dataset.
+Because the relationship between the input variables and the logarithmically transformed PM2.5 TW emissions is expected to be highly nonlinear, s provide a flexible modeling framework that does not impose linearity assumptions.

-From a physical science perspective, the hierarchical structure of a decision tree offers interpretability by allowing researchers to trace how specific driving and vehicle-related variables influence predictions through  conditional splits.
+From a physical science perspective, the hierarchical structure of a model  offers interpretability by allowing researchers to trace how specific driving and vehicle-related variables influence predictions through  conditional splits.
 In this study, regression trees were used to model the predominantly quantitative feature set, while still allowing categorical variables such as fuel type to be incorporated when applicable.
-This flexibility makes decision trees well-suited for modeling the complex structure of the PM2.5 TW dataset.
-Figure 8 shows the Actual vs. Predicted Y-value curve for the decision tree model, showing that most of the predictions follow the perfect prediction behavior.
-Figure 11 shows the k-fold cross-validation of the decision tree model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.
+This flexibility makes s well-suited for modeling the complex structure of the PM2.5 TW dataset.
+Figure 8 shows the Actual vs. Predicted Y-value curve for the  model, showing that most of the predictions follow the perfect prediction behavior.
+Figure 11 shows the k-fold cross-validation of the  model with respect to the other models, ranking on the higher end with low RMSE and high R² scores.

 ### 3.6 SVR